darebrawley/mip653/_projects/syllabus.md

     - walkshed (https://traveltime.com/blog/isochrone-qgis-plugin-traveltime)
     - topology of data
     - open street map data access -->
-**due:** Assignment 03: mapping overlaps, intersections and paths **assignment 04 distributed**
+**due:** Assignment 03: mapping overlaps, intersections and paths
+**assignment 04 distributed**

 **reading:**
 Miller, Harvey J. “Tobler’s First Law and Spatial Analysis.”
-Annals of the Association of American Geographers 94, no. 2 (2004): 284–89.
+2004.

 <!-- not sure how good this is, maybe more general one about osm?? -->
 Wilmott, Clancy. “‘Mapping-with’: The Politics of (Counter-)Classification in OpenStreetMap.”
-Cartographic Perspectives, no. 92 (January 2019): 43–57. https://doi.org/10.14714/CP92.1451.
+2019.

 ___
 Week 09